okviz/okviz.github.io/_mydocs/calendar-pro/options/toolbar/alignment.md

 ---
 **Default value:** Center

-The **Alignment** option defines the position of the toolbar in the visual.
+This option defines the position of the toolbar in the visual.